Cygnus cygnus (Linnaeus, 1758)

 Miyabayashi, Y. and Mundkur, T. (1999) Atlas of the Key Sites for Anatidae in the East Asian Flyway.
 Wetlands International, Tokyo, Japan, and Wetlands International Asia Pacific, Kuala Lumpur. pp.148.

-Scott, D.A. and Rose, P.M.
+Scott, D.A. & Rose, P.M.
 (1996) Atlas of Anatidae populations in Africa and western Eurasia.
-Wetlands International Publication 41.
-Wetlands International, Wageningen, NL. pp.336.
+Wetlands International Publication No. 41.
+Wetlands International, Wageningen, Netherlands.